neuron-core/raptor-retrieval/README.md

 - Documents may relate to multiple topics simultaneously
 - You want the algorithm to discover the "natural" number of clusters in your data
-- You're dealing with research papers, news, or complex content where topics blend
+- You're dealing with research papers, news, or complex content where multiple topics blend

 ```php
 use NeuronAI\RAG\Retrieval\RetrievalInterface;